 Message Discussion Variable Not Defined in Constraint In the TwoTanks example, when we browse to 'constraintBlock.Outcontrol.Constraint', suppose we find a typing error: we typed 'v' instead of 'b' in the constraint.
 So, instead of: a=b(c+d) We typed: a=v(c+d) Click on the Validate button on the toolbar.
 These error messages will appear in the 'Modelica' tab: Validating model Error: Variable v not found in scope OutControl.
-(Expression: " a=v(c+d);") Error: Error occurred while flattening model TanksConnectedPI Number of Errors and Warnings found: 2 Double-click on the error line; the configuration list displays with the constraint highlighted.

-Change 'v' back to 'b' and click on the Validate button again.
-No errors should be found and the issue is fixed.
+(Expression: " a=v(c+d);") Error: Error occurred while flattening model TanksConnectedPI Number of Errors and Warnings found: 2 Double-click on the error line; the configuration list displays with the constraint highlighted. -------------------------------- -- Change 'v' back to 'b' and click on the Validate button again.
+No errors are found and the issue is fixed.
 Tips: Using the SysML Simulation Configuration view is a shortcut way of changing the constraints for a Block or Constraint Block.
-You can:

-- Change a constraint in place - Delete using the context menu of a constraint - Add a new constraint using the context menu of a Block or Constraint Block

-Duplicate Variable Names

-In the TwoTanks example, browse to block.tank.constraintProperty.e1.
-Assume that we gave two properties the same name:

-Right-click on e1, select 'Find in Project Browser', and change the name to e2; reload the 'SysML Simulation Configuration' dialog

-Click on the Validate button on the toolbar; these error messages appear in the 'Modelica' tab:
+You can: • Change a constraint in place • Delete using the context menu of a constraint • Add a new constraint using the context menu of a Block or Constraint Block Duplicate Variable Names In the TwoTanks example, browse to block.tank.constraintProperty.e1 .
+Assume that we gave two properties the same name: Right-click on e1, select the 'Find in Project Browser' option, and change the name to e2; reload the 'SysML Simulation Configuration' dialog Click on the Validate button on the toolbar; these error messages appear in the 'Modelica' tab: Validating model Error: Duplicate elements (due to inherited elements) not identical:

-Validating model...

-Error: Duplicate elements (due to inherited elements) not identical:

 (Expression: "SensorValue e2;")

 Error: Error occurred while flattening model TanksConnectedPI

-Number of Errors and Warnings found: 2
+Number of Errors and Warnings

+found: 2

 Double-click on the error line; the configuration list displays with the constraint properties highlighted.

-Change the name of one of them from e2 back to e1 and click on the Validate button again; no errors should be found and the issue is fixed.
+Change the name of one of them from e2 back to e1 and click on the Validate button again; no errors are found and the issue is fixed.

-Properties

-Defined in

-ConstraintBl

-ocks Not

-Used

-In the TwoTanks example, in the Browser window, we browse to the element 'Example Model.Systems Engineering.ModelicaExamples.TwoTanks.constraints.OutFlow'.
+Properties In the TwoTanks example, in the

+Defined in Browser window, we browse to the

+ConstraintBl element 'Example Model.Systems

+ocks Not Used Engineering.ModelicaExamples.TwoTan ks.constraints.OutFlow'.

 Assume that we add a property 'c' and potentially a new constraint, but we forget to synchronize for the instances - the ConstraintProperties.
 This will cause a Too few equations, under-determined system error if we don't run validation.

-Reload the Package in the 'SysML Simulation Configuration' dialog and click on the Validate button on the toolbar.
-These error messages will appear in the 'Modelica' tab:
+Reload the Package in the 'SysML

+Simulation Configuration' dialog and

+click on the Validate button on the

-Validating model...
+toolbar.
+These error messages will appear

-Error: ConstraintProperty 'e4' is missing parameters defined in the typing ConstraintBlock 'OutFlow'.
-(Missing: c)

-Error: Too few equations, under-determined system.
+in the 'Modelica' tab: Validating model Error: ConstraintProperty 'e4' is missing parameters defined in the typing ConstraintBlock 'OutFlow'.
+(Missing: c) Error: Too few equations, under-determined system.
 The model has 11 equation(s) and 12 variable(s).

-Number of Errors and Warnings found: 2

-Double-click on the error line; the configuration list displays with the ConstraintProperty highlighted.
+Number of Errors and Warnings found: 2 Double-click on the error line; the configuration list displays with the ConstraintProperty highlighted.
 The ConstraintProperty is typed to outFlow and the new parameter 'c' is missing.

-Right-click on the ConstraintProperty in the configuration list, select 'Find in all Diagrams', then right-click on the 'Constraint' property on the diagram and select 'Features | Parts / Properties' and select the 'Show Owned / Inherited' checkbox, then click on 'c'.
+Right-click on the ConstraintProperty in the configuration list, select the 'Find in all Diagrams' option and right-click on the 'Constraint' property on the diagram; select 'Features Parts / Properties' and select the 'Show Owned / Inherited' checkbox, then click on 'c'.
 Reload the model in the 'SysML Simulation Configuration' dialog and click on the Validate button.
 These error messages will appear in the 'Modelica' tab:

-Validating model...